 Dynamic QR Codes offer flexibility and versatility to change the advertisements based on the company’s preference.
 Let’s say you run a cafe.
 You are looking to increase customer engagement and you think the best possible approach to this is by offering deals based on peak hours.
 You place QR Codes all over the cafe and upon scanning them, the customers get offers and discounts to avail them.
 Imagine having to keep editing the QR Code campaign every three hours.
 Isn’t that cumbersome and infuriating?

 With dynamic QR Codes, you can program your campaign in such a way that the offers and discounts change timely in accordance with the peak and non-peak hours.
-Dynamic QR Codes for marketing campaigns can be used for multiple purposes – print ads, OOH ads, billboards, brochures, vCards, etc. It can be set up hourly, weekly or even monthly based on the brand’s preference.
+Dynamic QR Codes for marketing campaigns can be used for multiple purposes – OOH ads and billboards, brochures, print ads, vCards, receipts, etc. It can be set up hourly, weekly or even monthly based on the brand’s preference.

-A dynamic QR Code enables the customer to edit the content of their campaign even after printing it as many times as possible.
+A dynamic QR enables you to change the QR Code destination or edit the content of your campaign even after printing it.
 There is nothing more desolating than developing a brilliant QR Code with an ad campaign only to have forgotten to add and/or remove minor details to make it more enticing.
 An engaging ad campaign must be favorable to the users.
 Deploying a dynamic QR Code is the solution to end all uncertainty and rectify any blunder of the marketing campaign, if present, in order to create a successful marketing campaign.

 #3 Gather analytics and fine-tune campaigns in real-time

-For any successful marketing campaign, analytics are absolutely vital to measure the engagement and its efficacy.
+For any successful marketing campaign, analytics are absolutely vital to measure its engagement and efficacy.
 The deployed dynamic QR Codes can be tracked to show the location, time and date of scan as well as the overall CTR of the campaign.
-Additional information about the audience can be gleaned from a simple Google Analytics integration.
+Additional information about the audience can be gleaned by tracking QR Codes in google analytics.